mrsilver76/listporter/README.md

 - **`-s <address>[:<port>]`, `--server <address>[:<port>]`**
   Plex server address, optionally including the port (e.g. `localhost:32400`).
 If you do not supply a port then the default (`32400`) will be used.

->[!WARNING]
->This tool does not currently support Plex servers set to require secure connections.
-To use it, change Plex’s Secure Connections setting to "Preferred" under **Settings > Network > Secure Connections**.
+  You can also prefix with `https://` or `http://` to specify the connection type (default is `http`).

+>[!NOTE]
+>If Plex is configured to require secure connections (under Settings > Remote Access) then plain `http://` connections will fail, so use `https://` instead.

 - **`-t <token>`, `--token <token>`**
   Plex authentication token.
 Required to interact with your Plex server.
-To find out your token, see the [Plex support article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
+To find out your token, see [Plex's guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 >[!CAUTION]
 >You should never share your Plex token with anyone!